 The Chairman of the Board of Directors shall provide leadership in the Board of Directors.
 He shall ensure effective functioning of the Board of Directors, including maintaining a relationship of trust with members of the Board.
-He shall:
+He shall18:

-- 4.1.1. ensure that the meeting agenda focuses on strategic matters including key governance concerns, discussion on overall risk appetite, considering the developments in the business and regulatory environments, and contentious issues that will significantly affect operations; - 4.1.2. ensure a sound decision-making process; - 4.1.3. encourage and promote critical discussion;

-- 4.1.4. ensure that dissenting views can be expressed and discussed within the decision-making process; - 4.1.5. facilitates discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors; - 4.1.6. ensure that members of the Board of Directors receive accurate, timely, and relevant information; - 4.1.7. ensure the conduct of proper orientation for first-time directors and provide training opportunities for all directors; and - 4.1.8. ensure conduct of performance evaluation of the Board of Directors at least once a year. - 4.2.
-Qualifications of the Chairman of the Board
+- 4.1.1. ensure that the meeting agenda focuses on strategic matters including key governance concerns, discussion on overall risk appetite, considering the developments in the business and regulatory environments, and contentious issues that will significantly affect operations; - 4.1.2. ensure a sound decision-making process; - 4.1.3. encourage and promote critical discussion; - 4.1.4. ensure that dissenting views can be expressed and discussed within the decision-making process; - 4.1.5. facilitates discussions on key issues by fostering an environment conducive for constructive debate and leveraging on the skills and expertise of individual directors19; - 4.1.6. ensure that members of the Board of Directors receive accurate, timely, and relevant information; - 4.1.7. ensure the conduct of proper orientation for first-time directors and provide training opportunities for all directors; and - 4.1.8. ensure conduct of performance evaluation of the Board of Directors at least once a year. - 4.2.
+Qualifications of the Chairman of the Board20

-To promote checks and balances, the Chairman of the Board shall be a nonexecutive director or an independent director, and must not have served as CEO of the Bank within the past three (3) years.
+To promote checks and balances, as a general rule, the Chairperson of the Board of Directors shall be a non-executive director or an independent director.